gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 8. The homepage

-The homepage contains just two classic HTML forms for logging in the user or sign him up.
+The homepage contains just two classic HTML forms for logging in to the user or sign him up.
 The only usual logic is the evaluation of the session to determine if the user is already logged in:

 ```javascript
 <% if (req.session.me) { %>